Techquida/fja-fe/src/README.md

 ## 🤝 Support

-For questions or support, contact the ResumeGenie team.
+For questions or support, contact the FlowJobAi team.

 ---